rnmods/.github/.github/ISSUE_TEMPLATE/bug_report.md

 👋 Hi!

 🚨 Please read the following carefully before opening a new issue.
-Your issue probably will be closed if it doesn't follow the template. 🚨
+Your issue probably will be closed if it doesn't follow the template.
+If you're asking a question, please use [discussions](https://github.com/rnmods/react-native-document-picker/discussions). 🚨

 Before submitting a new issue, please: